 California Environmental Quality Act (CEQA) Compliance

-On January 20, 2011, the AOC filed a Notice of Determination, thereby completing the CEQA process.
+On Jan 20, 2011, the Judicial Council filed a Notice of Determination, thereby completing the CEQA process.

 455 Golden Gate Avenue, 8th Floor

 San Francisco, California